 When you receive an email informing you that your images are ready, just go to the folder called ‘Download’.
 Inside this folder, you will find folders corresponding to your specifications.
 Inside the relevant specification folder, you’ll find a folder containing your finished images.

 If you uploaded a folder of images, the folder will have the same name as the folder you uploaded.
 If you didn’t upload a folder, the folder will be labeled with the relevant date.

-*All files in the system will be deleted after 30 days, so make sure you download your images before this time period is up.
+*All files will be deleted from FTP after 14 days, and from the system after 30 days, so make sure you download your images before this time period is up.

 When you would like us to combine images, we can combine up to 5 images.

 Before you upload, it’s important that you create a relevant specification.
 Just pick the ‘Invisible Mannequin’ option (located under Add-Ons) plus any other services you require.

 It’s very important that the images you upload are named in such a way that our system can see which images belong to which product.
 You do this by giving each new image in a series the same name and a different ending.
 You can use either a dash (-) or an underscore (_).

 Examples of correct combined image naming: